Vocabularies

 reference_type: places

-Assertions use property vocabularies for context-aware claim validation:
+Assertions use property vocabularies for context-aware property validation:

 assertions: